vasiliy-andreev/ASA-ACL-to-Excel/README.md

-For parsing ACL you need to save output of:
+For parsing an ACL you need to save the output of commands:

     term len 0
     show run access-group
     show access-list

-to file text.txt and use the script.
+to file text.txt and use it in the script.